Stephen-Kiragu/PwC-PowerBI-virtual-case-experience/README.md

 The other tasks are:

-1.Call Centre Dashboard
+1. Call Centre Dashboard
-2.Customer Retention Dashboard
+2. Customer Retention Dashboard
-3.Diversity and Inclusion Dashboard
+3. Diversity and Inclusion Dashboard